remirror/remirror/docs/getting-started/commands-and-helpers.md

 };
 ```

-### Visualize if content is bolded
+### Visualize if content is bold

-Users can now toggle the bold state but the button doesn't give any indication if the current text is bolded or not.
+Users can now toggle the bold state but the button doesn't give any indication if the current text is bold or not.
 This can be added via another hook: `useActive`:

 ```tsx
 import { useActive, useCommands } from '@remirror/react';